LibraryOfCongress/bagit-java/README.md

 * Add extensions for more than standard supported algorithms

 ### Support
-1. If you have an issue using bagit-java you may contact us at
+1. The Digital Curation Google Group (https://groups.google.com/d/forum/digital-curation) is an open discussion list that reaches many of the contributors to and users of this open-source project
 2. If you have found a bug please create a new issue on [the issues page](https://github.com/LibraryOfCongress/bagit-java/issues)
+3. To contact a developer at the Library of Congress please email repo-dev@listserv.loc.gov
-3. If you would like to contribute, please submit a [pull request](https://help.github.com/articles/creating-a-pull-request/)
+4. If you would like to contribute, please submit a [pull request](https://help.github.com/articles/creating-a-pull-request/)